Jobseeker’s Allowance is a benefit for people who are unemployed or working fewer than 16 hours a week, and are looking for work.

 - have entered into a 'claimant commitment' (explained later in this section) that remains in force

-If you fail to meet any of these conditions, your Jobseeker’s Allowance will normally cease for a fixed sanction period of between 4 weeks and 3 years.
+If you fail to meet any of these conditions, your Jobseeker’s Allowance will normally stop for a fixed sanction period of between 4 weeks and 3 years.
 You may be eligible for Hardship Payments in the meantime.
 You can challenge a decision to impose a sanction.

 For more information, see the Disability Rights UK Factsheet on Sanctions.